SEMOSS/documentation/docusaurus/docs/How To/Custom Reactor.md

 ## Calling a Reactor using Pixel
 Now after creating a reactor the next step is to Test whether reactor is working as required.
-For that, open the CFG AI server and and click on **Terminal** in App Library as shown below.
+For that, open the SEMOSS server and and click on **Terminal** in App Library as shown below.

 ![Terminal](../../static/img/Creating%20a%20custom%20reactor/Terminal.PNG)
 > _Terminal in App Library_